 You can get ahead of your accounting early and file your Self Assessment for 2019/2020, which can be filed from April 6th 2020 and you’ll have until January 31st 2021 to file and, importantly, pay this.

 Catch up on your accounting

-Now is a great time to catch up on uploading receipts or even understanding some accounting terms more in depth which could help you save time and money in future.
+Now is a great time to catch up on uploading receipts, or even understanding key accounting terms and concepts in depth which could help you save time and money in future.

 Utilise your Directors Loan account